70% off

 • Price ending

 Say for instance, setting the price of a watch at Rs.
 4,999 is proven to attract more consumers than setting it at Rs.
 5,000.
 Thus, the customers are attracted even though the true difference is quite small.
 One explanation for this trend is that consumers tend to put more attention on the first number on a price tag than the last.
-Thus, the goal of psychology pricing is to increase demand by creating an illusion of enhanced value for the consumer.
+So, the goal of psychology pricing is to increase demand by creating an illusion of enhanced value for the consumer.

 4. Segmented Pricing